de-ceow/scala-acl/README.md

 acl.isAllowed(UserResource, EditPrivilege, Some(currentUser)) // returns true or false
 ```

-This is definitly not a good way to do this, and i'm currently working on
+This is definitely not a good way to do this, and i'm currently working on
 a solution to define this in an easier way.
 If someone have an idea, please let me know.

 ## The Security Trait